What Researchers Did

 What They Found

 A 65-year-old man experienced sudden unconsciousness during an airplane descent, revealing multiple air pockets in his right parietal lobe and large pulmonary bullae.
-Despite emergent hyperbaric oxygen treatment, his neurological status deteriorated due to cerebral edema, leading to withdrawal of life support and death.
+Despite emergent hyperbaric oxygen treatment, his neurological status deteriorated due to cerebral oedema, leading to withdrawal of life support and death.
 Post-mortem examination confirmed bilateral large lung bullae.

 Canadian Relevance